Brandyn-Davis/Lightweight-Flash-Anzan/README.md

 # Lightweight-Flash-Anzan
 Qt-based application for practicing flash anzan (mental arithmetic).
+The application can also be used for getting faster at using your soroban (abacus).
+Currently, you can only perform addition.

+## Required packages
+- **PyQt6**
+- **sounddevice** - to get lower audio latency than QSoundEffect

+## Recommended installation method
+Create a virtual environment using the latest Python version and install the required packages.